Lelita/Event-SpringFair/README.md

 # web1-basic

-Starter files for intro web design/development
+Lalie Tongour Files for Class Project 2 in intro web design/development

 {{STUDENTS: replace this line with your name, web address, code/image citations, and any notes you'd like to add.}}